-We also sell a pen-shaped ablation device known as the multifunctional bipolar Pen, which has been cleared by the FDA for the surgical ablation of cardiac tissue and for temporary pacing, sensing, stimulating and recording during the evaluation of cardiac arrhythmias.
-Because of its broad range of capabilities, surgeons are using this device during both open-heart and minimally invasive sole-therapy procedures in combination with our Isolator[®] clamps.
+We also sell a pen-shaped ablation device known as the multifunctional bipolar Pen.
+Because of its broad range of capabilities, surgeons are using this device during both open-heart and minimally invasive sole-therapy procedures in combination with our Isolator® clamps.
 We released the Pen for sale in the third quarter of 2005.

-Additionally, we are developing the Cosgrove-Gillinov Left Atrial Appendage Occlusion Clip, which is designed to exclude the left atrial appendage, the small appendage that is attached to the left atrium and may be a source for thrombus formation in patients with AF.
-During the first quarter of 2007, we filed with the FDA a 510(k) notification for the Clip for use in left atrial appendage exclusion.
-The FDA has requested additional information in order to continue their review of the 510(k) submission for the Clip and suggested in their letter that clinical data may be necessary.
-We are currently in the process of responding to the FDA's request for additional information.
+Additionally, we have developed our left atrial appendage clip system, which is designed to exclude the left atrial appendage, the small appendage that is attached to the left atrium and may be a source for thrombus formation in patients with AF.
+During third quarter of 2007, as part of a European clinical trial, the first human implants of our clip were successfully completed.
+The clip is not currently approved in the United States for human use.
+During the first quarter of 2007, we filed with the FDA a 510(k) notification for our clip system for use in left atrial appendage exclusion and the FDA has requested additional information as part of its review.

-We currently sell our Isolator[®] system to customers in the United States primarily through our direct sales force.
+We currently sell our Isolator® system to customers in the United States through our direct sales force.
 Our European subsidiary, based in the Netherlands, markets and sells our products throughout Europe, primarily though distributors.
-Additionally, we sell our products to other international distributors, primarily in Asia, Central America, South America, Canada and the Middle East.
-Our business is primarily transacted in U.S. dollars, with the exception of transactions with our European subsidiary, which are transacted in Euros.
-Our sales outside of the United States constituted 12% and 11% of our total revenues for the six months ended June 30, 2007 and 2006, respectively.
+Additionally, we sell our products to other international distributors, primarily in Asia.
+Our business is generally transacted in U.S. dollars, with the exception of transactions with our European subsidiary, which are transacted in Euros.
+Our sales outside of the United States constituted 13% and 12% of our total revenues for the nine months ended September 30, 2007 and 2006, respectively.
 We expect international revenues to be relatively constant as a percentage of total revenues for the foreseeable future.

+On July 5, 2007, our Isolator® bipolar ablation clamp system received 510(k) clearance from the Food and Drug Administration, or FDA, for the ablation of cardiac tissue.
+Our bipolar Pen has been cleared by the FDA for the surgical ablation of cardiac tissue and for temporary pacing, sensing, stimulating and recording during the evaluation of cardiac arrhythmias.
+Our left atrial appendage clip system is not commercially available and is pending 510(k) clearance in the United States.
+It is currently being used in clinical evaluations in Europe.
 None of our products have been approved by the FDA for the treatment of AF.
 While the FDA does not prevent doctors from using products off-label, we cannot legally market a product for an off-label use.
-Because our Isolator[®] system is currently our only significant product line, the sustainability of our current operations, as well as our future viability, is dependent upon the continuation of sales of our Isolator[®] system.
+Because our Isolator® system is currently our only significant product line, the sustainability of our current operations, as well as our future viability, is dependent upon the continuation of sales of our Isolator® system.
 We believe that minimally invasive sole-therapy treatment for AF represents the largest growth opportunity for us.
-We are in the process of conducting clinical trials and if these trials are successful, we intend to seek FDA approval as early as 2009 for the use of our Isolator[®] system to treat AF, which we view as our market opportunity.
-In September 2006, we expanded our CE Mark indications and received approval to market our Isolator[®] clamps for the treatment of cardiac arrhythmias, including atrial fibrillation.
+We are in the process of conducting clinical trials and if these trials are successful, we intend to seek FDA approval as early as 2009 for the use of our Isolator® system to treat AF, which we view as our market opportunity.
+In September 2006, we expanded our CE Mark indications and received approval to market our Isolator® clamps for the treatment of cardiac arrhythmias, including atrial fibrillation.